 I loved the push-and-pull of their hearts and heads.
 We know where this story is ending, but the journey was oh-so-good.

-Some YA historial fiction books are incredibly appealing to adult readers, and other YA stories fall flat.
+Some YA historical fiction books are incredibly appealing to adult readers, and other YA stories fall flat.

 Unfortunately, the latest Reese’s Book Club pick falls into

-I cared about what happened to Jo but I found myself bored throughout this Gilded Age book.
+I cared about what happened to Jo but I found myself bored throughout this Gilded Age book for teens.